akxen/dispatch-api-docs/website/docs/case-studies/rebid-analysis/rebid-analysis.md

 The analysis suggests the rebid led to slightly higher prices in New South Wales and Queensland, but reduced prices in Tasmania.
 These price differences are small relative to the magnitude of the price spike, suggesting the rebid made by BW01 was not a determinative factor in the large price change observed.

 ## Summary
-The NEMDE API has been used to estimate dispatch prices that would arise if BW01 had not rebid its max availability.
-Model validation is first performed to assess the NEMDE API's ability to emulate NEMDE outputs for the dispatch interval in question, with close correspondence between the NEMDE API's solution and NEMDE outputs observed.
+The Dispatch API has been used to estimate dispatch prices that would arise if BW01 had not rebid its max availability.
+Model validation is first performed to assess the Dispatch API's ability to emulate NEMDE outputs for the dispatch interval in question, with close correspondence between the Dispatch API's solution and NEMDE outputs observed.
 A counterfactual scenario is then constructed which assumes no reduction in max availablity for BW01 at 4.20pm.
 This scenario is compared with the base case in which BW01 does rebid its capacity, with the results suggesting the rebid has a negligible impact on prices at 4:20pm - it is likely other factors, unrelated to the rebid submitted by BW01, are driving the price movement in this dispatch interval.